Zambia National Broadcasting Corporation: Federation

 In 1953, the Federation of Rhodesia and Nyasaland was established, with Salisbury, Southern Rhodesia (now Harare, Zimbabwe) as its capital, and the Southern Rhodesian Broadcasting Service, which catered for European listeners, became the Federal Broadcasting Service (FBS).
 The CABS, still based in Lusaka, continued to use African languages as well as English.

 In 1955, a Federal Commission of Enquiry into the organisation of broadcasting in the Federation proposed the creation of a new broadcasting organisation, to be called the "Rhodesia and Nyasaland Broadcasting Corporation", which was to be established in 1956.
 However, it was not until 1958 that the FBS and CABS would be merged into the Federal Broadcasting Corporation (FBC).

 Introduction of television

 In 1961, a television service, which had been introduced in the Salisbury and Bulawayo areas, became available in the Copper Belt of Northern Rhodesia.
 Operated by Rhodesia Television (RTV), the service's headquarters later moved to Lusaka.
-In the early 70s, ZNBC TV broadcast on three transmitters.
+In the early 70s, ZBS TV broadcast on three transmitters.
 In Kitwe, educational programming was carried in the mornings.